1 Hour + 1 Mess = 5 Crock Pot Meals!

 3. When it’s cooked, shred the meat and add it back to the pepper mixture and serve on warm tortillas and your favorite toppings.

-With the leftover you can make this delicious Chicken Fajita Casserole!
+With the leftover, you can make this delicious Chicken Fajita Casserole!

-That’s it!
+This is such a great idea!
 I actually did this in about 45 minutes!
 Since we also like to eat rice with a few of these dinners, I like to make a large batch at the beginning of the week and heated up what we need.
-Some of these meals make enough food so you can eat them for leftovers.
-We used the leftover chicken fajita meat to make fajita quesadillas.

-I have made all these dinner and I can’t believe how easy it has made my life.
-I have a seven year old, four year old and 2 year old – so it’s hard to find time to make a good dinner.
-I put the stuff in my slow cooker when my 2 year old naps and when it’s dinner time I just have to think about side items.
-This really reduce the mess in the kitchen.
+I have made all these dinners and I can’t believe how easy it has made my life.
+I have a seven-year-old, four-year-old, and 2 years old – so it’s hard to find time to make a good dinner.

 Additional notes: